dehann/KalmanFilter/README.md

     EEF integration with use case examples
     Generalized performance and consistency evaluation tools
     Support for Julia/Python and Latex tools
-    Low level integration with XPDS for rapid prototyping and real-time deployments
+    Low level integration with XPDS for rapid prototyping and real-time deployments.